The Technomancer’s Tales — Stories of Compute from 8088 to the Modern Era, #3 | by Cypher619 | Sep, 2025

 - Figure out headers, bounce codes, and

-telnet smtp 25
+telnet smtp 25like second nature

 While most people were just getting their first email address through AOL or Hotmail…